The relapse does not define your standing. Your standing was settled before the first temptation existed.

 Why Willpower Was Always Going to Fail

-The truth of perseverance — that God keeps those He has chosen — does not make sin less serious.
+The framework that says you chose God and you can unchoose Him makes every relapse existentially terrifying.
+In that framework, a bad enough failure can sever the relationship.
+You are always one sin away from falling away for good.
+But the truth of perseverance — that God keeps those He has chosen — does not make sin less serious.
 It makes sin less powerful.
-Because in this framework, your relapse cannot undo what God has done.
-The relapse is devastating, but it is not terminal.
+Your relapse cannot undo what God has done.
 You fell.
 But the arms underneath you did not give way.

 The Man Who Fell for a Decade

 Aaron, the founder of this site, did not just stumble once.
 He ran from God for ten years.
 He weaponized sin — deliberately choosing the worst things he could find, testing whether grace had a limit, daring God to disown him.
 He lost the Spirit, lost himself, lost his mother, lost his health, lost everything.
-By any human measure, his relapse was not a single event but a catastrophic, decade-long free fall.

 And God caught him.
-Not because Aaron finally got his act together.
 Not because Aaron finally summoned enough willpower to turn around.
 But because God never let him go.
 The grip that held Aaron through a decade of deliberate rebellion is the same grip holding you right now, the morning after.
-It is the grip of a God who chose you before you had ever obeyed or disobeyed, and who will not release you because you failed at the thing He already knew you would fail at.
+He knew about this relapse before He chose you.
+He chose you anyway.

 What to Do Now

-First: confess.
+Confess.
 Not to earn forgiveness — forgiveness was earned at Calvary.
 But to align yourself with reality.
 "If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness" (1 John 1:9).
 He is faithful — meaning He cannot fail to forgive.
 He is just — meaning the cross has already satisfied justice.
 Confession is not bargaining.
 It is landing.